raghavg97/raghavg97.github.io/_pages/about.md

 **Notice Board**

 I will join [**FAMU-FSU College of Engineering**](https://eng.famu.fsu.edu/ime) as an assistant professor of Industrial and Manufacturing Engineering (IME) in August 2024.
 My research contributes to improving manufacturing via analytical techniques.
 I am seeking a PhD student with a Mechanical/Manufacturing/Industrial Engineering background.
-Please reach out to me via raghavg@vt.edu.
+Please reach out to me via raghavg@vt.edu. - Raghav

 **Research at M2M**